kmorrow0712/NACS-tidyverse-tutorial/README.md

 3. Rmarkdown file with commented code, reqires RStudio (tidyverse-tutorial.Rmd)
 4. PDF output of Rmarkdown
 5. Plain R code, has not been debugged since adapting from .Rmd file -- proceed with caution!
 (USE_W_CAUTION_R-tutorial-version.R)
+6. Old tutorial from 2019, has other plot examples and different info ()